roboptim/roboptim-core/README.md

 libltdl failed to load plug-in ``roboptim-core-plugin-xxxxx'': file not found
 ```

-You can also use the `PLUGIN_SUBDIR` option to change the subdirectory.
-For
+You can also use the `PLUGIN_SUBDIR` option to change the subdirectory
-instance, if you want your plug-ins to be installed to the default library
+(available since version 3.3).
+For instance, if you want your plug-ins to be
-directory (no subdirectory), set it to the empty string, e.g.:
+installed to the default library directory (no subdirectory), set it to the
+empty string, e.g.:

 ```sh
 cmake -DPLUGIN_SUBDIR="" ..